paritytech/polkadot-sdk/polkadot/doc/testing.md

 [Simnet][simnet] comes into play which launches a full cluster of nodes.
 The scale is handled by spawning a kubernetes cluster and the meta description is covered by [Gurke][Gurke].
 Asserts are made using Grafana rules, based on the existing prometheus metrics.
-This can be extended by adding an additional service translating `jaeger` spans into addition prometheus avoiding additional polkadot source changes.
+This can be extended by adding an additional service translating `jaeger` spans into addition prometheus avoiding additional Polkadot source changes.

 _Behavior tests_ and _testing at scale_ have naturally soft boundary.
 The most significant difference is the presence of a real network and the number of nodes, since a single host often not capable to run multiple nodes at once.